by Ken Vincent, Featured Contributor

 Since the beginning of recorded history there have been those that collected power and abused it for their own reasons or personal gain.

 However, it seems in recent years that has reached almost epidemic proportions.
 It has permeated all walks of life.
-Elected and appointed government leaders, religion, business Question2and industry, sports, heads of state, military, social change leaders, and even charities.
+Elected and appointed government leaders, religion, business and industry, sports, heads of state, military, social change leaders, and even charities.
 No profession seems exempt.

 Clearly those that have power tend to get more power.
 Is that something those people actively seek, or does more power just naturally flow to power like a magnetic process or water flowing down hill?